8 illegal aliens who were arrested in Alabang will be deported

 Thank you for reading.
 If you find this article engaging, please click the like button below, share this article to others and also please consider making a donation to support my publishing.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/ and on Instagram at https://www.instagram.com/authorcarlocarrasco

-To put things in perspective, posted below is an excerpt from the City Government’s social media post of April 25, 2024.
+To put things in perspective, posted below is an excerpt of the social media announcement of the City Government.
 Some parts in boldface…

 Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this development?
-Do you think the health initiative will remain helpful for the adolescents?
+Do you think a new animal shelter is needed in your local community right now?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.